-Grammar schools (and many selective independents) select their pupils on the strength of their performance in the 11+ examination so they, in effect, cream off the local brightest and best - or, at least, those children whose parents believe in this type of selection - and give them what many believe to be a superior academic education.
+Grammar schools (and many selective independents) select their pupils on the strength of their performance in the 11+ examination so they, in effect, cream off the local brightest and best - or, at least, those children whose parents believe in this type of selection and can help them prepare for the tests - and give them what many believe to be a superior academic education.
 The downsides, of course, are the effect on other local schools in grammar school areas, which lack the brightest and most motivated children, and on the children who are dubbed ‘failures’ at 11 years old.

 What does my child need to know?

 There is no uniformity to the exams.
 Many selective schools still test applicants’ English and maths, just as their parents and grandparents were tested decades ago.
 Others test verbal reasoning (VR) and/or non-verbal reasoning (NVR) too - a fairer system, many believe, as this is a better indicator of raw intelligence than English/maths which can be coached for and which advantage those from private prep schools.
 VR and NVR cannot really be coached, though practice undoubtedly helps.
 The raison d’etre of preparatory schools is - as their name demonstrates - to prepare their pupils, help them get into good senior schools - state or independent.

 There is no synchronicity to when the 11+ happens.
 However, state grammar schools must now give out initial results before the closing date for all secondary school applications in October - so in many cases you need to sign up by July of year 5, and exams often take place in September of year 6.